kosmasgen/SQLDomainGen/README.md

 Building backend layers manually is repetitive and error-prone.

-SpringForge generates a Spring Boot backend directly from your SQL schema, including entities, DTOs, mappers, repositories, services, controllers, Liquibase changelogs, and tests.
+SpringForge generates a structured Spring Boot backend directly from your SQL schema, including entities, DTOs, mappers, repositories, services, controllers, Liquibase changelogs, and tests.

 It reduces boilerplate and accelerates backend development.